Quantum Clarity LLC · HELIOS Project · March 2026

 🌐 Broader Vision

-This work is part of the Quantum Clarity electronic-structure platform — applying GPU-accelerated ensemble VQE to problems where electronic topology determines material behaviour.
-The same methodology that revealed the NMC bifurcation is directly applicable across energy and catalytic materials.
+This work is part of the Quantum Clarity electronic-structure platform — applying GPU-accelerated ensemble VQE to materials problems where electronic topology determines behaviour.
+The two material classes studied here — a Jahn–Teller-active cathode and a nominally d⁰ electrolyte — were chosen precisely because they represent opposite ends of the electronic complexity spectrum.
+The platform works across both.

 Battery cathodes

 NMC, NCA, and LNMO families.
-Screen dopants and coatings for mid-charge bifurcation suppression before synthesis.
+Screen dopants for mid-charge instability suppression.
+Co–Al threshold mapping for cost-optimised co-doping formulations.

 Transition-metal catalysis